djChess2019/position-tester/README.md

 ```

 ### Sample ConfigurationSettings.json
 The parameters `EPD` and `enginePath` are mandatory as is `weights_path` for NN engines.
-Others parameters are optional.
+Other parameters are optional.
 ```
 {
 	"EPD" : "PositionSet.txt",